Chinmaym49/ts/README.md

 let foo = (param : type) : type => {}

 It is not always required to specify type.
 If, we are initializing a variable while declaring it, typescript will intelligently deduce/infer the type.
 This is called type inference.

+"any" is not a type.
+It just tells typescript to not check the type for such variables.